SFort/MC-OCAIP/README.md

-OCAIP: Offline Customization And Identification Protocol because the acronym kindof sounded like "Oh, Cape" (due to the migrator cape).
+OCAIP: Offline Customization And Identification Protocol because the acronym kindof sounds like "Oh, Cape" (due to the migrator cape).